 Some users of digital assistants will search for your law firm by name, and when they do, you want to make sure that they find you and get accurate information.
 To do this, you’ll need to claim and optimize key directory listings that the voice search assistant is using for its results.
 At a minimum, these include:

-- Google My Business (used by Google Assistant)
+- Google Business Profile (used by Google Assistant)